 For car occupants, the distribution of fatalities according to road type differs from the general distribution.
 The share of fatalities on rural roads and on motorways is higher compared to all road user fatalities, while the share of fatalities on urban roads is lower.
 Looking at junction type, we note that the proportion of car occupant fatalities is slightly higher on road stretches and slightly lower at junctions compared to all road user fatalities.
 In fatal crashes involving car occupants, the surface conditions are less often dry and more often wet.

-39% of all serious injuries in the EU27 in 2019 were car occupants.
-The number of seriously injured car occupants decreased by 17% in the period 2010-2019.
+37% of all serious injuries in the EU27 in 2020 were car occupants.